 Data Collection Page

 A web page designed to collect user information, such as name, email, or preferences.
-PassKit can integrate data collection pages into the pass issuance process.
+PassKit supports the optional use of data collection pages, seamlessly integrating them into the pass issuance process.
+You can either use PassKit's built-in Data Collection Forms for a hassle-free solution or integrate your own custom forms.

 Debugging